antoineB/antoineB.github.io/_src/posts/2015-08-29-transpile-php-to-javascript.md

 <br/>

-I spend a good part of my work time in front of php or javascript code, so i wonder what will it be to compile php to javascript (in a browser context only).
-All of this is not tested it is just out of my head, i should have looked up how other have come up with problems like <code>yield</code> but this would kill all interest.
+I spend a good part of my work time in front of php or javascript code, so I wonder what will it be to compile php to javascript (in a browser context only).
+All of this is not tested it is just out of my head, I should have looked up how other have come up with problems like <code>yield</code> but this would kill all interest.

 <!-- more -->

-Just some specifications of the top level definition that will be used through all the post:
+Just some specifications of the top-level definition that will be used through all the post:

 ```javascript